jacintak/jacintak.github.io/model/index.md

 At its most fundamental, a mechanistic modelling framework consists of three components:

 1. Input data
-2. The development model itself
+2. The model itself where the fun stuff happens
 3. Model output

 Let's break this down.